tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 The following variables are used in the state machine diagrams below.

-- rx - current, accepted receive epoch (initiator side).
+- rx - current, accepted receive epoch.
 - tx - current transmit epoch used for tagging outgoing messages.
 - E - initial epoch value (0 in the model).
 - updating - true while a key-update handshake is in progress.
-- derived - set to true after an accepted Resp (keys locally derived).
+- accepted - set to true after an accepted Resp; indicates the peer has agreed to proceed with the update and that new key material can be derived.
 - old_rx - the previous receive epoch remembered during retention.
 - retain_old - when true, receiver accepts tags old_rx and rx.
-- tag=... - the TX-epoch value the initiator writes on an outgoing message.
+- tag=... - the TX-epoch value written on an outgoing message.
 - e==... - the tag carried on an incoming message (what the peer sent).
 - Req / Resp(true|false) / NKU / ACK / APP - protocol message types.
 - FINISHED / START/IDLE / WAIT_RESP / SENT_NKU / WAIT_R_NKU - diagram
   states; FINISHED denotes the steady state after success or reject.

-## State Machine (Initiatior)
+## State Machine (Initiator)

 The initiator starts in START/IDLE with matching epochs (rx=tx=E).
 It sends a Req and enters WAIT_RESP (updating=1).
 While waiting,